bradvolen/simplegym/collections/_classics/3-5-pull.markdown

 ## Notes

-- If the barbell rows are tough at this weight.
+- If the rows are tough at this weight.
 Bump it back up to 8 reps per set.
 - If you feel up to for it, add weight to the final chin-up holds.
 They won't be as long, but they'll be good for you!